alicevision/MeshroomGeolocation/README.md

 - **Mesh3D** : After treatment, lidar file or ASCII file generates a 3D mesh.
 - **North** : As north is not indicated on the maps generated, this node places it as a cone.
 - **WeatherHDRI** : As sometimes weather information is needed, HDRI of the current weather of the dataset is downloaded.
-- **Sun** : The position of the sun according when the dataset was taken is calculated with thus node and represented as a big yellow sphere.
+- **Sun** : The position of the sun according when the dataset was taken is calculated with this node and represented as a big yellow sphere.

 ## Feedback
 Do not hesitate to contact us or to give us some feedback.